NicEastvillage/ChessHeavenAndHell/docs/RULES.md

 - an "empty" square has no piece nor item on it,
 - an "unoccupied" square has no piece on it but may have an item,
 - when a piece is captured, it "dies",
-- "adjacent" refers to the 4 touching squares,
+- "adjacent" refers to the 4 touching squares (potentially more for pieces of increased size),
 - Kings and Queens are "royal" pieces,
 - Pawns, Knights, Bishops, Rooks, Kings, and Queens are "standard" pieces,